Pricing & Fees5.0/5

 Plaid takes strong security precautions to protect the sensitive data it gathers by using or exceeding industry best practices.

-Further, Plaid employs numerous financial controls to ensure information held within your bank account and the Webull platform get transferred safely and securely.
+Further, Plaid employs numerous financial controls to ensure information held within your checking account and the Webull platform get transferred safely and securely.

 Webull uses Plaid to encrypt all data transmitted to their servers using AES-256 encryption, a level considered the industry standard for financial institutions.